rutzsco/demo-health-checks/README.md

 ## Healtch Check Endpoint

 Endpoint that validates service is running correctly by validating dependencies.
+Dependencies checks should be run in background and provided as a cached response from status endpoint.

 Sample Dependencies:
 - Storage